-Additionally, the Participation in Port of Darwin Port Notice PN007 Participation in Port of Darwin Traffic Organisation Service should also be referred to:
+Additionally, the Participation in Port of Darwin Port Notice PN007 Harbour Control Services should also be referred to:

-Port Notice 009 Participation in Port of Darwin Traffic Organisation Service
+Port Notice Participation in Port of Darwin Traffic Organisation Service

-8.4 ACCESS POLICY
+8.4.
+ACCESS POLICY

-Access to services and use of facilities at the Port are governed by the Darwin Port Access Policy Terms and Conditions, prior to entry into the Port of Darwin, all vessel masters or shipping Agents on behalf of the vessel, are to complete a Notice of Arrival (NOA) for berthing at EAW or FHW either by application online through Port Control or by the NOA form published on the Darwin Port website.
+Access to services and use of facilities at the Port are governed by the Darwin Port Access Policy published on the Darwin Port website.

+As required by the Access Policy and Port of Darwin Standard Services Terms and Conditions, prior to entry into the Port of Darwin, all vessel masters or shipping Agents on behalf of the vessel, are to complete a Notice of Arrival (NOA) for berthing at EAW or FHW either by application online through Port Control or by the NOA form published on the Darwin Port website.